+Dramatic breakthroughs in medicine, public health, and social and economic development have resulted in unprecedented extensions of the human lifespan across the world over the past century.
+This triumph for humanity provides new opportunities as well as new challenges.
+Globally, we are facing a major demographic shift.
 Today, 8.5% of people worldwide (617 million) are aged 65 and over.
 By 2050, this percentage is projected to more than double, reaching 1.6 billion.
 The global population of the “oldest old”—people aged 80 and older—is expected to more than triple between 2015 and 2050, growing from 126 million to 447 million.

 At the current pace, population aging is poised to impose a significant strain on economies, health systems, and social structures worldwide.
 But it doesn’t have to.
 We can envision, just on the horizon, an explosion of potential new medicines, treatments, technologies, and preventive and social strategies that could help transform the way we age and ensure better health, function, and productivity during a period of extended longevity.
-Now is the time to support the next breakthroughs in healthy longevity, so that all of us can benefit from the tremendous opportunities they have to offer.
+Multidisciplinary solutions are urgently needed to maximize the number of years lived in good health and a state of well-being.
+Now is the time to support the next breakthroughs in healthy longevity, so that all of us can benefit from the tremendous opportunities it has to offer.